oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-27-profile-tests.md

 #### Product Tree{#product-tree-for-withdrawn-and-superseded}

-It MUST be tested that the element `/product_tree` does not exist.
+It MUST be tested that the element `$.product_tree` does not exist.

-The relevant values for `/document/category` are:
+The relevant values for `$.document.category` are:

 ```
   csaf_withdrawn